-- 1. Illegal items or other items reasonably determined to be a threat to the safety of others or a threat to educational purposes may be seized by school officials.
-Any illegal drugs, firearm or dangerous weapon shall be confiscated and delivered to law enforcement as soon as practicable. - 2.
-Items which have been or are reasonably expected to be used to disrupt or interfere with the educational process may be removed from student possession.
+1. Illegal items or other items reasonably determined to be a threat to the safety of others or a threat to educational purposes may be seized by school officials.
+Any illegal drugs, firearm or dangerous weapon shall be confiscated and delivered to law enforcement as soon as practicable.
+A personal safety or security device (such as a taser, mace or pepper spray) not previously approved by the Administration constitutes a "dangerous weapon".

+2. Items which have been or are reasonably expected to be used to disrupt or interfere with the educational process may be removed from student possession.